-3.2.2 Solution type
+3.2.3 Solution type

-ZED-F9K produces a solution that combines GNSS signals with data from gyroscopes, accelerometers and wheel tick sensors to compute a fused navigation solution.
-The solution type is called GAWT (gyroscope, accelerometers, wheel tick), and it is described in the following sections.
+ZED-F9R produces a solution that combines GNSS signals with data from gyroscopes, accelerometers and wheel tick sensors to compute a fused navigation solution.
+The solution type is called GAWT, and it is described in the following sections.

-To operate the ZED-F9K in GAWT mode with optimal performance, the following tasks need to be completed:
+To operate the ZED-F9R in GAWT mode with optimal performance, the following tasks need to be completed:

 - The IMU misalignment angles are also essential.
-It is recommended to enable automatic alignment with the CFG-SFIMU-AUTO_MNTALG_ENA key.
-The misalignment angles can also be configured with CFG-SFIMU-IMU_MNTALG keys. - It is mandatory to perform an initial calibration drive after flashing software, a cold start, or changing sensor configuration keys (CFG-SFCORE-, CFG-SFIMU- or CFG-SFODO-).
+It is recommended to enable automatic alignment with the CFG-SFIMU-AUTO_MNTALG_ENA key, if misalignment angles are unknown.
+The misalignment angles can also be configured manually with CFG-SFIMU-IMU_MNTALG keys.
+Configuring misalignment angles manually speeds up the calibration procedure. - It is mandatory to perform an initial calibration drive after flashing software, a cold start, or changing sensor configuration keys (CFG-SFCORE-, CFG-SFIMU- or CFG-SFODO-).
 The calibration drive allows the software to detect and calibrate the sensors.
 See section Accelerated Initialization and Calibration Procedure for additional information.
 Performance is likely to be sub-optimal if the calibration drive is not performed correctly. - If the maximum counter value of a wheel tick sensor cannot be represented as a power of 2 value, it must be configured manually.
 See section Odometer Types for additional information. - It is strongly recommended that RTCM stream is available during the initial calibration drive, so that the resulting calibration parameters can be estimated more accurately.

-3.2.3 Installation configuration
+3.2.4 Installation configuration